-There is increasing social and political instability worldwide despite the end of the Cold War and the increased globalization of the economy (which the globaphobes argue contributes to the instability).
-According to UNCHR there are 71 million refugees, 47 million environmental refugees, unprecedented migration of people from East to West and South to North, 74 regional military conflicts, the UN has seen its influence erode and there is increased isolationism on the part of major powerhouses.
+There is increasing social and political instability worldwide despite the end of the Cold War and the increased globalisation of the economy (which the globaphobes argue contributes to the instability).
+According to UNCHR, there are 71 million refugees, 47 million environmental refugees, unprecedented migration from East to West and South to North, 74 regional military conflicts.
+The UN has seen its influence erode, and there is increased isolationism of significant powerhouses.

-The astronauts in Apollo 13 said, "Houston, we have a problem!" - a societal problem caused by the "design" of an economic and social system which lives off its support system in a degrading, unhealthy and unsustainable manner.
+Apollo 13 said, "Houston, we have a problem!" - a societal problem caused by the "design" of an economic and social system that lives off its support system in a degrading, unhealthy and unsustainable manner.
 We will need a paradigm shift in the relationship of humans to the environment and each other - one in which humans live in harmony with both natural systems and each other.
 We cannot achieve these results with our current thinking.

 As Einstein observed, "the significant problems we face cannot be solved at the same level of thinking we were at when we created them."
 In the next twenty to forty years, society must adopt new strategies that allow the needs of an expanding population to be met in an environmentally sustainable and equitable manner.
-But our response to the situation so far has been irresponsible and dangerously inadequate.
-For example, based on so called cost-benefit analysis of carbon emission we recommend taxing carbon and give a message to firms that emitting carbon and contributing to climate change is OK as long as you pay a fee: This is simply immoral; simply legitimizes pollution.
+However, our response to the situation so far has been irresponsible and dangerously inadequate.
+For example, based on the so-called cost-benefit analysis of carbon emission, we recommend taxing carbon and giving a message to firms emitting carbon and contributing to climate change is OK as long as you pay a fee: This is immoral; it simply legitimises pollution.

-The current ideology of growth has captured our imagination to the degree that we continue to believe that more of the same resource intensive and pollution creating economic growth remains the best way to serve the common good.
-Economist's idea of growth at any cost is primarily an outcome of their intellectual failure in valuing values of things having high value or having lots of intrinsic values.
-Examples include failure in putting appropriate economic, social, cultural, political and intergenerational values of consequences of climate change, of (rising) inequality, of inadequate sanitation, of non-portable water, of work absenteeism, of school dropout, of not immunizing a child, of deaths and disabilities due to preventable causes, of crime prevention, of not getting fair price (by the farmers), of construction of dams or irrigation system ignoring the value of social capital (ultimately a "lose-lose" scenario), of indiscriminate use of energy and fuel, of unjust trade in the era of globalization, and so on.
+The current growth ideology has captured our imagination to the degree that we believe that more of the same resource-intensive and pollution creating economic growth remains the best way to serve the common good.
+Economists' idea of growth at any cost is primarily an outcome of their intellectual failure to value things with high value or many intrinsic values.
+Examples include failure in putting appropriate economic, social, cultural, political and intergenerational values of consequences of climate change, of (rising) inequality, of inadequate sanitation, of non-portable water, of work absenteeism, of school dropout, of not immunising a child, of deaths and disabilities due to preventable causes, of crime prevention, of not getting a fair price (by the farmers), of construction of dams or irrigation system ignoring the value of social capital (ultimately a "lose-lose" scenario), of indiscriminate use of energy and fuel, of unjust trade in the era of globalisation.

-For quite some time we know that a healthy environment is essential to human existence, health and well-being.
+We have known that a healthy environment is essential to human existence, health, and well-being for quite some time.
 Humans can live for about four minutes without air, four days without water, and four weeks without food.
 Plants, animals, and the habitats they occupy provide the food that sustains human life.
-The earth and all its living organisms supply all raw materials for human activities.
-All economic, social, and community systems derive resources from, and are a part of, the biophysical system we call the biosphere.
-There is no inherent conflict between protecting the environment and a strong human economy since the environment is the support system for all human activity.
+The Earth and all its living organisms supply all raw materials for human activities.
+All economic, social, and community systems derive resources from and are a part of the biophysical system we call the biosphere.
+There is no inherent conflict between protecting the environment and a robust human economy since the environment supports all human activity.

-B.3.
-Engineers towards a Just and Sustainable Future
+b.3 Engineers towards a just and sustainable future